odnan9/job_interview/README.md

 # job_interview

-In order to test the script I follow did two different tests:
+In order to test the script I follow did two different tests.

+## First test
-First I created some log files to process and I know what the expected result must be for different values to the percentage.
+Some log files where created in order to used them with the script.
+The expected result of the process is know for different  different values to the percentage so we know if the script is processing the logs correctly or not.

+## Second test
-Second I created some random log files similar to what the script is expected to process.

-Using the bash script described in the question, I created another bash script to generate some random data.
+More log files similar to what the script is expected to process where created using the bash script described in the question and the script test_algorithm was created to generate some random data to test that the script is able to handle bigger amount of data.

 Here is the test_algorithm I used:
 ```
 #!/bin/bash